 Clinical Expertise: Each patient’s care is directed by a physician who specializes in physiatry and/or a physician with specialization in internal medicine.
 A pediatrician is involved in the daily care of individuals 18 years or younger.
 All Madonna nurses are specially trained in providing care for patients with brain injury, and several Madonna nurses have specialty training as a Certified Rehabilitation Registered Nurse.
 For very low-level patients, weaning them from a mechanical ventilator might be the first part of treatment.
 Madonna’s Pulmonary Program has an excellent track record for successful weaning.

 Environment: Patients with a recent brain injury may go through an agitated and restless stage in their recovery.
 Madonna has the capacity to lock sections of the brain injury rehabilitation unit to provide better security for patients as they emerge from coma and go through this stage of recovery.
 Madonna also provides one-on-one supervision and care as needed.
-Adolescents and children 18 years or younger are admitted to The Alexis Verzal Children’s Rehabilitation Hospital.
+Adolescents and children 18 years or younger are admitted to The Alexis Verzal Children’s Rehabilitation Unit.
 These children are provided rehabilitation in a dedicated, secure area designed specifically for children and adolescents.

 Recent remodeling of the therapeutic space includes such items as a house with bedroom, kitchen, bath and laundry rooms, a retail store, automobile, riding lawn mower, pickup truck and workshop.
 Therapists integrate functional activities in these areas to prepare patients for real-life activities in their home community.